tournament-js/tournament/doc/implementors.md

 - static `invalid` that can give a string reason why tournament options are invalid
 - method `results` to compute statistics/progression

-The latter is always the hard one
+The latter is always the hard one.

+Finally, you must leave the `data` key on the instance (`this`) untouched for user data.

 ## Shoulds
 It usually useful to implement some of the following methods